Skip to main content

 Psychology Minor

-Gain insights into the workings of the human mind with a minor in Psychology.
+Gain insights into the science of the human mind and behavior with a minor in Psychology.

 Program type: